namiai/SwiftCoAP/README.md

 Editing the Project
 =====
-To edit the project it would be convenirnt to open `SwiftCoAP.xcworkspace` in Xcode.
+To edit the project it would be convenient to open `SwiftCoAP.xcworkspace` in Xcode.
 This way it'll open both Client and Server example implementations targets and the Package.
 You may also want to edit the library code separately.
 In such a case just open `Package.swift` with Xcode.